devadathanmb/ktu-bot/README.md

 > [!NOTE]
 >
-> The bot makes use of [BullMQ](https://github.com/taskforcesh/bullmq), a redis based nodejs queue, for the live notifications feature.
-Thus, it requires you to have a redis db instance running.
+> The bot makes use of [BullMQ](https://github.com/taskforcesh/bullmq), a redis based NodeJS queue, for the live notifications feature.
+Thus, it requires you to have a redis instance running.
 > The docker compose method below already does that for you.

 ### Running Locally (Without Docker - Not preferred)